 Prioritize Maintenance and Repair

 As part of the warranty of habitability, you’re expected to handle all maintenance issues and orchestrate inspections of damages.
 This is the main landlord function and one you’re bound to fulfill in every capacity.
-Renters become more loyal when they feel that their maintenance requests are heard.
+Renters become more loyal when they feel that their maintenance requests are heard, and they'll be happier with the space.

 As a landlord, it’s to your advantage when renters report property damages early on.
 Otherwise, small issues could lead to more gigantic headaches, making them costly.
 So strive to remain attentive to rental property maintenance.
 Additionally, inform your renters about the status of the property repair so they’re kept updated.